abdeliibrahim/bcon/README.md

-# Email Finder
+# Business Contact & Outreach Network (BCON)

-A tool to find work emails using first name, last name, and company information, similar to RocketReach but free and self-hosted.
+A tool to find and manage business contacts using first name, last name, and company information, similar to RocketReach but free and self-hosted.

 ## Features